rigazilla/infinispan-vector/README.md

 ### Setup

-- pip install jupiter-lab
+    pip install jupyterlab
-- OPEN_API_KEY="your-api-key" jupyter-lab
+    jupyter-lab
-- jupiter-lab will open a web gui in your browser, from there you can run the demo notebooks
+`jupiter-lab` will open a web gui in your browser, from there you can run the demo notebooks

 #### similarity-search-demo-1.ipynb